Robert Uihlein Jr.: Philanthropy

 Uihlein supported the American Cancer Society, the National Business Committee for the Arts, and the New York Philharmonic.

 Death and legacy

 Uihlein died from complications of leukemia on November 12, 1976.
-His grandsons, Robin and James Uihlein, play polo at the Sarasota Polo Club in Sarasota, Florida.
+His sons, Robin and James Uihlein, play polo at the Sarasota Polo Club in Sarasota, Florida.
 His family owns the Schroeder-Manatee Ranch, which comprises Lakewood Ranch, Florida, the Sarasota Polo Club, and the Lakewood Ranch Golf & Country Club.